ABOUT US

 OUR MISSION

-Project Say Something is an Alabama-based non-profit that demands equity and justice for ALL Black people.
-Our mission is to confront racial injustice and misogynoir through Black history by using communication, political education, and community empowerment to reconcile the past with the present.
 Our goal is to promote racial justice and create spaces that center Black activism.
 We challenge political institutions to denounce anti-black racism by advocating for policy that removes shrines to white supremacy and reduces harm to marginalized people, and strengthening cross-racial coalitions, and empowering our communities to stand in solidarity.

 WE BELIEVE IN CHANGE